logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 230: Solve egg dropping question
 - Q 231: Given a string with repeated characters, rearrange the string so that no two adjacent characters are the same.
 If this is not possible, return None
 - Q 232: Implement a PrefixMapSum class. `insert(key: str, value: int)` and `sum(prefix: str)`
+- Q 233: Implement the function fib(n), which returns the nth number in the Fibonacci sequence, using only O(1) space